What is Data Processing

 Data processing is simply the conversion of raw data to meaningful information through a process.
 Data is manipulated to produce results that lead to a resolution of a problem or improvement of an existing situation.
 Similar to a production process, it follows a cycle where inputs (raw data) are fed to a process (computer systems, software, etc.) to produce output (information and insights).

-Generally, organizations employ computer systems to carry out a series of operations on the data in order to present, interpret, or obtain information.
-The process includes activities like data entry, summary, calculation, storage, etc. Useful and informative output is presented in various appropriate forms such as diagrams, reports, graphics, etc.
+Generally, organizations employ computer systems to carry out a series of operations on the data to present, interpret, or obtain information.
+The process includes activities like data entry, summary, calculation, storage, etc. A useful and informative output is presented in various appropriate forms such as diagrams, reports, graphics, etc.

 Need of data processing

 Data processing is important in business and scientific operations.
-Business data is processed repeatedly, and usually needs large volumes of output.
-Scientific data requires numerous computations, and usually needs fast-generating outputs.
+Business data is repeatedly processed, and usually needs large volumes of output.
+Scientific data requires numerous computations and usually needs fast-generating outputs.